About AEA Papers and Proceedings

-Starting in 2018, AEA Papers and Proceedings will be a standalone journal and will no longer be the May issue of the AER.
+In 2018, AEA Papers and Proceedings became a standalone journal and is no longer the May issue of the AER.
 Although it will continue to be published in May, it will now be known as the AEA Papers and Proceedings.
 For issues published before 2018, please visit: https://www.aeaweb.org/journals/aer/issues.

 How are papers selected for AEA Papers and Proceedings?

 Seven to eight months in advance of the annual January meeting, the American Economic Association's (AEA) President-elect, with the help of a Program Committee, selects the meeting sessions from the proposals received.
 From among these sessions, the President-elect chooses, at the time of organizing the annual meeting, a number of sessions to be printed in the AEA Papers and Proceedings.
 Due to space limitations, the number of included sessions is strictly limited.
 Usually, each member of the Program Committee invites a session of three papers that is included in the AEA Papers and Proceedings.
 By Executive Committee decision, the President-Elect chooses at least 12 additional submitted papers for the AEA Papers and Proceedings.
 Eighteen papers included in the AEA Papers and Proceedings are selected by AEA Committees.

 How can I have my paper published in AEA Papers and Proceedings?

 The AEA Papers and Proceedings includes only papers that are presented at the AEA's annual meeting.
 All papers must first be proposed, accepted, and presented at the AEA's annual meeting.